 But, you know, sometimes you just want something a little different, don’t you?
 Just wanna shake it up and change it around.
-And with cooler weather coming soon, what better time than to shake up that old chili recipe with something a little lighter?
+And with cooler weather making an appearance, what better time to shake up that old chili recipe with something a little lighter?

 This White Bean Turkey Chili recipe is every bit as good and comforting as its beef-based cousin.
 It’s somewhat lighter in calories but every bit as robust in taste.
 I like to serve it with a side of Chili Cheese Corn Muffins.
 It’s also great warmed up the next day.
 Maybe even better, actually.